-No one expects an emergency to happen let alone a dental emergency, but what would you do if you bit into a cut of steak and felt a piece of your tooth come loose?
+No one expects an emergency to happen, let alone a dental emergency, but what would you do if you bit into a cut of steak and felt a piece of your tooth come loose?
 How do you help your child if they’ve just sustained a sports injury during football practice?
-When you visit Coco Dental, you can rest knowing that your smile and your future oral health are in good hands.
-Dr. Patel and the dentistry team members are experts in helping patients get out of pain.
+When you visit Coco Dental, you can rest assured knowing that your smile and your future oral health are in good hands.
+Dr. Patel and his team are experts in helping patients get out of pain.
 Not only will we schedule an appointment for you the same day as your emergency, but we’ll also make sure to schedule a follow-up appointment as well to confirm that your status is improving.
 So don’t wait to get emergency dentistry in Dallas; contact our dental office to schedule your same-day appointment!

 Dental emergencies can unfortunately strike at any day or time, often when we are least prepared, and the last thing you want during such a situation is more confusion.
 That’s why we’ve assembled some of the questions about dental emergencies that we get asked the most frequently and answered them down below for your convenience.
 If you have a question for your emergency dentist that you don’t see answered on this page, feel free to call Coco Dental and ask.

 Most of the time, if you are having some kind of oral pain, going to see your emergency dentist is your best bet.
 While the staff at your local ER are trained medical professionals, they do not have the specialized training necessary to treat specific dental problems.
 As a result, you’re much better off coming to see us.

 However, if your emergency involves a broken or dislocated jaw, deep cuts, or swelling that makes it hard to breathe, then you should absolutely visit the emergency room of your local hospital.
 Situations like that can be life-threatening and should be treated by a doctor as soon as possible.